charlesportwoodii/yii2-api/docs/README.md

 Be sure to configure each section before continuing.
 For more information see [Configuration.md](Configuration.md).

+> For Docker development, reference `docker-compose.yml` for the hostnames to use.

 ### Migrations

 Once you have configured your application, you can migrate the database.